 - $1,800,000 (phase one)

-- The project will be funded by the general fund - capital renewal or debt financing with debt repayment from the general fund - capital renewal.
+- The source of funds for this project is the utility reserve or debt financing with debt repayment from the utility reserve.

 Construction Junction Update